 A non-refundable tax credit, on the other hand, must be applied to any taxes owing and is first multiplied by 15 percent.
 That means a $5,000 non-refundable tax credit would only result in about $750 in tax savings.

-A recent TurboTax article revealed the most overlooked tax credits and deductions, highlighting medical expenses, union dues, moving expenses, student loan interest, childcare expenses, and employment expenses as the ones most likely to go unclaimed.
+The most overlooked tax credits and tax deductions (the ones most likely to go unclaimed) are medical expenses, union dues, moving expenses, student loan interest, childcare expenses, and employment expenses.

-That’s why it’s important that Canadian tax filers make a checklist of every deduction and credit available to them at tax-time and take advantage of all that apply to their situation.
+That’s why it’s important that Canadian tax filers make a checklist of every tax deduction and tax credit available to them at tax-time and take advantage of all that apply to their situation.